jianliu10/jianliu.github.io/_posts/2018-09-01-technical-note-2018.md

 > @SpringBootApplication(scanBasePackages={,,}
 > @SpringBootApplication is a convenience annotation that adds all of the following:
-> @Configuration, @EnableAutoConfiguration, @EnableWebMvc, @ComponentScan
+> @Configuration, @EnableAutoConfiguration, @ComponentScan, @EnableWebMvc,
 > @EnableAutoConfiguration tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
-> @EnableWebMvc annotation is added automatically when it sees spring-webmvc on the classpath.
+> @EnableWebMvc annotation is added automatically when it sees spring-webmvc jar on the classpath.
 This flags the app as a web app and activates key behaviors such as DispatcherServlet.

 see java classes : WebMvcConfigurer, WebMvcConfigurerAdapter, WebMvcConfigurationSupport, WebMvcAutoConfiguration, WebMvcAutoConfigurationAdapter